 *Some links lead to websites where I am an affiliate.
 Click HERE for my disclosure statement.

 Tip: Put a hose stand very close to your container garden so watering isn’t a chore.

 I’m still trying to figure out the strawberries.
 I have two plants that are growing beautifully but they aren’t producing much fruit.
 I realize now that two plants probably isn’t enough.
 Next year I want to plant several and I also want to plant them earlier.
 I think I was a little late.

 I put the buckets up on tables so the strawberry vines weren’t laying on the deck.
 Some of the vines are getting long enough to drape over the porch railing.
 I’m still hoping, but my dream of making fresh shortcake with my own strawberries is quickly fading.
 So far I’m picking one or two at a time and eating them right on the spot!

 The best thing about a midsummer container herb garden is having rosemary, mint, and basil right outside my back door.
 I cut fresh mint every few days to make infused water.
-I’ll be sharing my method very soon.
 It’s totally refreshing and takes just a few minutes.
+Here is my method.